Luke-Skinner/Figurdle/README.md

 # Figurdle

-A daily historical character guessing game inspired by Wordle.
+A daily historical character guessing game inspired by the -dle type games.

 ## Quick Start